Red-Hat-SE-RTO/machine-learning-workshop-guides/data-cleansing.md

 We'll start by deploying an Open Data Hub (ODH) instance. +

-Create a project for the notebooks.
+Switch to project for the notebooks.

 ```
-oc new-project userXX-notebooks
-oc project user2-notebooks
+oc project userXX-notebooks
 ```

 ### Step 2: Deploy ODH